algolia/docsearch/docs/src/run-your-own.md

 ## Create a new config

 To create a config, run `./docsearch bootstrap`.
-A prompt will ask you for a some information and will then output a JSON config you can use as a base.
+A prompt will ask you for some information and will then output a JSON config you can use as a base.

 ```sh